Stasenko-Konstantin/fungsi/README.md

 # fungsi (is far from complete and blazingly fast 🚀)
 # DON'T CLONE THIS, IT DOESN'T WORK YET <br> AND IT WON'T BE ANYTIME SOON.
 #### !
 Its just my sandbox !
-Inspired by Lisps.
-And many other languages but mainly on Lisps
+Inspired by Clojure, Haskell, Scala and Io.

 - call-by-need
 - HOF